microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgIdentityB2CUserFlowUserAttributeAssignment.md

 # New-MgIdentityB2CUserFlowUserAttributeAssignment

 ## SYNOPSIS
-Create a new identityUserFlowAttributeAssignment object in a b2cIdentityUserFlow.
+Create new navigation property to userAttributeAssignments for identity

 ## SYNTAX